mattbator/ts2019/karbon/karbon.rst

 **In this lab you will deploy a Kubernetes cluster using Karbon and then deploy multiple containers, referred to as Kubernetes pods, to run a sample application.**

-If you already have an understanding of containers, Kubernetes, challenges, and use cases, jump to `Create a Karbon Kubernetes Cluster`_.
+If you already have an understanding of containers, Kubernetes, challenges, and use cases, jump to `Create a Karbon Cluster`_.

 What are Containers?
 ....................